 Dr Sophie Mormede (SoFish Consulting)

 Prior to estabishing herself as an independent consultant, Sophie worked as a Senior Advisor in the Office of the Parliamentary Commissioner for the Environment and as a Fisheries Modeller for NIWA.
 Sophie develops population models for stock assessment purposes, spatial and multispecies models to investigate ecosystem effects of fishing, risk assessment models and bioregionalisation work to inform spatial management.
-Her work involves methods development to answer specific management questions and has focussed on Antarctic toothfish in the Ross Sea region, the MPA, the Tongan deepwater fishery and whole-of-ecosystem modelling in the Tasman Bay-Golden Bay area.
+Her work involves methods and model development to answer specific management questions for New Zealand and international fisheries, including CCAMLR, SPRFMO, SIOFA, and ICCAT.
+Sophie has participated in multiple research expeditions to study Antarctic toothfish in the Ross Sea.

 Dr Jan Noordhof (Jan Noordhof Consulting)